daltonelvis/DesignPatterns/DesignPatterns/DesignPatterns/Factories/ReadMe.txt

   protected abstract IPizza createPizza();

 So we will have seperate sub classes for each Pizza type which inherit the main abstract class.
+The sub class will have an implementation for the abstract method to create the correct object.

     internal class ChickenPizzaFactory : PizzaFactoryMethod
     {